 - Read our Kindle Oasis (2019 model) review

-Alongside their revolutionary Kindle lineup, Amazon also has a great range of budget tablets headed up by the Amazon Fire HD 10.
-The 2019 revision of this cheap-and-cheerful tablet didn’t bring any sweeping changes to the formula, but it still remains the best budget Android tablet option out there.
+Alongside the revolutionary Kindle lineup, Amazon also has a great range of budget tablets headed up by the Amazon Fire HD 10.
+The now older 2019 revision of this cheap-and-cheerful tablet still remains one of the best budget Android tablet options out there.

 As part of Amazon’s ecosystem though, the Amazon Fire HD 10 is constantly pestering you to sign up to its services with lockscreen ads unless you pay extra.
 It’s a decent budget option though and we think it’s a perfect tablet for entertaining the kids without breaking the bank.